-Per the letter to OFWAT dated 6 December 2016, Water Plus is to prepare APR financial tables for each of its trading subsidiaries that serve NHH customers as an agent of Severn Trent Water (STW) or United Utilities Water (UUW).
-These tables cover the 10-month period in which the customers have been served by
+Per the letter to OFWAT dated 6 December 2016, Water Plus is to prepare APR financial tables for each trading subsidiary that serves NHH customers under the license of appointment of Severn Trent Water (STW).
+These tables cover the year from 1 April 2017 to 31 March 2018.